 Based upon the requirements described in the rule to implement certain activities based upon a school or district's accountability status, there may be some associated costs.
 These activities, include, but are not necessarily limited to, annual notifications of accountability status; participation in comprehensive needs assessments; conduct of parent, staff and student surveys; and development and implementation of improvement plans.
-For school districts with schools receiving Title I, IIA or III funding, these funds may be used to pay the associated costs.
-School districts with Title I funded schools that are designated as Comprehensive Support and Improvement (CSI) schools or Targeted Support and Improvement (TSI) schools, will also be required to use their Title I, IIA, III funding to implement programs and services in CSI and TSI schools that address the needs and resource limitations found as a result of the needs assessments conducted at the schools.
+For school districts with schools receiving under Titles I, IIA or III, these funds may be used to pay the associated costs.
 CSI schools that fail to show progress on their Annual Achievement Progression targets for two consecutive years will be required to enter into a partnership with a BOCES, Regional Bilingual Education Resource Network, Teacher Center or other Regional Technical Assistance Center, or other technical assistance provider as determined by the Commissioner to support the implementation of the Comprehensive Education Plan.
 Depending on the nature of such partnership, and whether such partnership already exists, a school district may incur costs to implement this provision of the regulations.